-Peter is currently working as freelance historical consultant for a community project in Lincolnshire.
+Peter worked as a freelance historical consultant for a community project in Lincolnshire from its planning in 2019 until its successful completion in 2021.

 In Upper Sheringham church you will find a mysterious carving.
 It depicts a mermaid, and reflects one of the most alluring myths that has haunted men’s minds for centuries.